LarkAscending/website/setup.md

 The `flutter` tool uses Google Analytics to anonymously report feature usage statistics and basic crash reports.
 This data is used to help improve Flutter tools over time.
-Analytics is not sent on the very first run or for any runs involving `flutter config`, so you can opt-out of analytics before any data is sent.
+Analytics is not sent on the very first run or for any runs involving `flutter config`, so you can opt out of analytics before any data is sent.
 To disable reporting, type `flutter config --no-analytics` and to display the current setting, type `flutter config`.
 See Google's privacy policy:[www.google.com/intl/en/policies/privacy](https://www.google.com/intl/en/policies/privacy/).
 {: .alert-warning}